darina-b/darina-b/README.md

 - Jupyter Notebook
 - Azure services

-**Bonus:** I have many years of experience in Architecture, Building industry, and Real estate.
+**Bonus:** I have many years of experience in Architecture, Construction industry, and Real estate.
-If your project is related to these fields, I'll bring extra expertise and you'll save a lot
+If your project is related to these fields, I'll bring extra expertise and you'll save a lot by having me in your team

 🔗 [Power BI:](https://www.example.com)